BBaysinger/bb-portfolio/frontend/src/components/home-page/header-main/fluxel-grid/README.md

 - Pausing here until there is dedicated time to finish the Pixi/WebGL pipeline.
 - When coming back: revisit these notes, re-run baseline perf captures, then continue with the next steps list above.
-- Keep the SVG implementation intact—it documents the early hook-learning experiments and remains useful for regression tests.
+- Keep the SVG implementation intact.
+It documents the early hook-learning experiments and remains useful for regression tests.

 ## Useful Files

+- `FluxelSvgGrid.tsx`
-- `frontend/src/components/home-page/header-main/fluxel-grid/FluxelSvgGrid.tsx`
+- `FluxelCanvasGrid.tsx`
-- `frontend/src/components/home-page/header-main/fluxel-grid/FluxelCanvasGrid.tsx`
+- `FluxelPixiGrid.tsx`
-- `frontend/src/components/home-page/header-main/fluxel-grid/FluxelPixiGrid.tsx`
+- `FluxelPixiShadowMesh.ts`
-- `frontend/src/components/home-page/header-main/fluxel-grid/FluxelPixiShadowMesh.ts`
+- `GridController.tsx`
-- `frontend/src/components/home-page/header-main/Hero.tsx`
+- `useFluxelShadows.ts`

-_Feel free to append log entries or measurement summaries here as experiments continue._
+Feel free to append log entries or measurement summaries here as experiments continue.